asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 standard scalar multiplication:   2.903ms
 GLV based on ϕ:                   2.064ms (41% faster)
 ```

+**N.B.** The benchmarks represent the average performance of 1,000 instances of the routine, and they do not implement the Horner optimization.

 ## How to Interpret Results

 The benchmark results provide valuable insights into the efficiency of scalar multiplication optimizations.
 Below are guidelines to help interpret the results: